selinekarabulut/portfolio/README.md

 - Employ the K‑means and hierarchical clustering algorithms to identify counties that show similar turnout trends and have similar socioeconomic and demographic characteristics.
 - Implement bootstrapping techniques to estimate voter turnout for counties with insufficient data.
 Utilize available turnout data from sampled reporting units to extrapolate and improve the accuracy of turnout analyses, achieving a success rate of 98% before polls close.
-- Retrieve data stored in MongoDB to develop and deploy Shiny applications for presenting election day operations and performance/actions of the team to stakeholders.
+- Retrieve data stored in MongoDB to develop and deploy Shiny applications for presenting election day operations, team performance, and actions to stakeholders.
-- Manage the planning and implementation of weekly data science workshops focused on training a team of 8 election researchers in utilizing data visualization techniques and the application of machine learning algorithms for predicting voter turnout and updating turnout estimates on election day.
+- Manage the planning and execution of weekly data science workshops, focusing on training a team of 8 election researchers in utilizing data visualization techniques and machine learning algorithms.

 ### Data Science Intern @ Akalan Law Firm (July 2022 - October 2022)
 - Conducted exploratory data analysis using SQL and Python to uncover insights.